Industrial Relations Act 2016

 Holidays and Other Legislation Amendment Bill 2022

-This bill declared 22 September 2022 as a one-off public holiday in Queensland for the National Day of Mourning following the death of Queen Elizabeth II.
-It ensured all standard public holiday entitlements applied to the day.
+This bill declared 22 September 2022 as a one-off public holiday in Queensland for the National Day of Mourning following the death of Queen Elizabeth II on 11 September 2022.
+It aligned Queensland with a national approach announced by the Prime Minister, ensuring all standard public holiday entitlements applied to the day.

 15/9/2022· PASSED· Hon G Grace MP